 When you have two versions of a PDF file, you need to compare them quickly and be confident you aren’t missing any changes.
 Luckily, you can accurately compare two PDFs in seconds by following a few easy steps.
-This illustrated tutorial will show you how.
+This short tutorial will show you how.

 You can also follow these steps to compare a PDF file to a Word document or compare two Word documents.

 Just a note – these steps show you how to run the comparison using Workshare Compare, which provides market-leading file comparison.
-If you don’t have it yet, you can install the trial version in less than five minutes.

-Compare PDFs in three steps
+Compare two PDFs in three steps

 Step 1: Right-click a PDF and select Compare with Workshare.

 Locate one of the PDFs, right-click it and select Compare with Workshare.
 As a guideline, choose the PDF that was created first.
 This PDF will be designated as the Original Document.

 Click the folder selection icon to the right of the Modified Document field.
 Navigate to the location of the second PDF (which can be in your local file system, SharePoint or your DMS/CRM) and click Open.

 Step 3: Click OK and the comparison is generated

 - The Change Summary is displayed to the left.
 It lists every change and categorizes them so it's easy to locate the changes that matter to you.
 It also includes a second tab to search for changes.
 Click any change to see it in context in the document.